EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 ...
 ```

-Create a file called `my-values.yaml` and populate it with the values below.
+Create a file called `my-values.yaml` using `my-values.example.yaml` template and populate it with the values below.

 ```bash
 MY_AIRFLOW_DOMAIN=airflow.mysite.io